 IMDb: 7.5 | Tomatometer: 87% | Popcornmeter 85% | Average: 82.3

 Who wouldn’t want to watch a comedy starring Eddie Murphy?
 That’s already a good reason to check out Trading Places.
-He teams up with Dan Aykroyd, and the movie puts their totally different characters into each other’s lives because of a bet made by two rich brothers who have nothing better to do.
+He teams up with Dan Aykroyd, and the movie puts their very different characters into each other’s lives because of a bet made by two rich brothers with nothing better to do.
+As their lives turn upside down, things get out of hand fast, and the jokes feel pure, thanks to Murphy bringing his usual energy to his act, and Aykroyd matches him well.
+It’s a light, funny, and easy film to enjoy with your family, keeping things relaxed.

 - Genre: Action, Thriller